-The Orlando Central Florida Chapter of STC, in conjunction with UCF, is proud to announce its annual mentoring program, pairing veterans from the front lines of industry with talented technical communication students.
+The Florida Chapter of STC, in conjunction with UCF, is proud to announce its annual mentoring program, pairing veterans from the front lines of industry with talented technical communication students.
 The goal: to bridge the gap between industry and academe.

 For details on eligibility and commitment, please click on the links below and read the following information.

 - STC-FTC Mentorship Program Brochure

 - Building a Bridge from Industry to Academe